braughtg/DCgit/README.md

     * If the current directory is a DCgit assignment directory the script terminates stating that one assignment cannot be cloned into another assignment.
     * If current working directory on the local machine has the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that _DCgitPull_ may be the intended action.
     * If the current working directory has a sub-directory with the same name as _AssignmentID_ the script terminates indicating that the assignment has already been cloned and that changing into the directory and using _DCgitPull_ may be the intended action.
+    * If the partner doesn't exist or does not have a repository for _AssignmentID_ then the script terminates suggesting that the _AssignmentID_ be checked and to be sure that the partner has run _DCgitBegin_.
+    * If the assignment already exists in the student's GitHub the script terminates suggesting that that the assignment has already been cloned or partner cloned and that _DCgitPull_ may be the right action.
+Or possibly that _DCgitExpunge_ should be used and the assignment cloned or partner cloned again.

   * Behavior:
     * The student is prompted for their GitHub password.
     * The partner (the one who ran _DCgitBegin_) is prompted for their password.
-      * If the partner doesn't exist or does not have a repository for _AssignmentID_ then the script terminates suggesting that the _AssignmentID_ be checked and to be sure that the partner has run _DCgitBegin_.
     * A blank repository with the name _AssignmentID_ is created in the Student's GitHub.
 This is where the final result will be pushed by the instructor after grading.
-      * If that assignment already exists the script terminates suggesting that that the assignment has already been cloned or partner cloned and that _DCgitPull_ may be the right action.
-Or possibly that _DCgitExpunge_ should be used and the assignment cloned or partner cloned again.
     * The instructor is added as a collaborator on the student's blank repository.
     * The student is added as a collaborator on the partner's repository.
     * The invitation to collaborate on the partner's repository is accepted for the student.